DCRA-App/User-Guide-Portal/_posts/2021-04-11-detailed-assignment.md

 ## **Request to Reschedule** <a name="-Request-to-Reschedule"></a>

-### **Click on Request to Reschedule button, when a confirmation popup messages appear on the screen, confirm the action**
+### **Clicking on Request to Reschedule button and confirming the action on the popup messages will allow the user to reschedule an assignment**

 ![dassa5](https://user-images.githubusercontent.com/81990744/115450741-4d865300-a1ea-11eb-9987-a4663eac65c7.png)

 ## **Cancel** <a name="-Cancel"></a>

-### **Click on Cancel Assignment button, when a confirmation popup messages appear on the screen, confirm the action**
+### **Clicking on Cancel Assignment button and confirming the action on the popup messages will allow the user to cancel an assignment**

 ![dassa4](https://user-images.githubusercontent.com/81990744/115451111-c71e4100-a1ea-11eb-9891-6c1d5b39395f.png)